oguzkirman/Tweets-for-Price-Prediction/README.md

 I do not believe that market price history alone is good enough to predict future prices, but that data can be augmented.
 An easily accessible source would be a brand's twitter feed.
 Apparently, twitter mood has been [correlated to stock prices](https://arxiv.org/pdf/1010.3003.pdf) before, in which sentiment analysis was applied to tweets and the results of that are inputted to a neural network.

 ~~This project attempts to scrape the tweets of certain brands and input them to neural network, with the historic prices of that brand's stock as labels.
-This way, there is no need for a separate sentiment analysis component.~~ *I ran into difficulties with the character encoding of an obscure emoji, so I will just use the numeric number of replies, retweets, and likes of each tweet.*
+This way, there is no need for a separate sentiment analysis component.
+Unfortunately, I ran into difficulties with the character encoding of an obscure emoji, so~~ For training the models in this project, I will just use the numeric number of replies, retweets, and likes of each tweet.

+I didn't use a [Twitter-specific API](https://developer.twitter.com/en/docs/basics/getting-started) to scrape Twitter data, to avoid having to download and install something I'd only use once.

 ## Models